TezSmith/travelatr/README.md

 	- Users should be able to select a destination from a dropdown menu
 	- A post should have a title
 	- A post should have content longer than 100 characters

 2. Users should be able to see a post's page with its title and content displayed.
 On this page, a user should see:

+## Refactor our review code and see how you would add in the following items yourself!

 	- A link to the page of that post's author
 	- A link to the page of that post's destination

+## Based off of the like route that we created in class, think about how you would implement that like route with a button.
 	- A like button link that increases the like count for that post (should take the user to the same page)